inspire-group/advml-traffic-sign/README.md

-# Rogue Signs: Deceiving Traffic Sign Recognition with Malicious Ads and Logos
+# DARTS: Deceiving Autonomous Cars with Toxic Signs

-Author: Chawin Sitawarin (<chawins@princeton.edu>)

-Code in this repository is associated with "Rogue Signs: Deceiving Traffic Sign Recognition with Malicious Ads and Logos," a research project under [Professor Prateek Mittal](http://www.princeton.edu/~pmittal/)'s group, Electrical Engineering Department, Princeton University.
+The code in this repository is associated with the paper _[DARTS: Deceiving Autonomous Cars with Toxic Signs](https://arxiv.org/abs/1802.06430)_  and its earlier extended abstract _[Rogue Signs: Deceiving Traffic Sign Recognition with Malicious Ads and Logos](https://arxiv.org/pdf/1801.02780.pdf)_ , a research project under the INSPIRE group in the Electrical Engineering Department at Princeton University.
 It is the same code that we used to run the experiments, but excludes some of the run scripts as well as the datasets used.
 Please download the dataset in pickle format [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/581faac4_traffic-signs-data/traffic-signs-data.zip), or visit the original [website](http://benchmark.ini.rub.de/?section=home&subsection=news) for GTSRB and GTSDB datasets.

 ## Files Organization
 The main implementation is in [./lib](./lib) containing: